mehrvarz/webcall/README.md

 # WebCall WebRTC Telephony Server

-Hifi audio telephony, video telephony plus bidirectional file transfer.
+Hifi audio telephony + video telephony + bidirectional file transfer.
 No tracking.
 No logging.
-All data delivered over E2E-encrypted P2P.
+All data is delivered over E2E-encrypted P2P.
-You can run the server yourself.
+Run the server yourself.

-Video telephony is coming in Nov.
-2021 with release 2.0.
-Here, caller and callee are able to turn their video on and off individually at any time during a call.
-You can use this, for instance, to make sure you are sending your sensitive files only to the right person.
-Your files will be delivered over the same P2P-link used for audio and video streaming.
-To use the full functionality, neither you, nor the other party has to install any software.
-All you need is a 2020+ browser running on any device.
+Video telephony is coming with release 2.0 in Nov.
+2021.
+Here, caller and callee are able to turn video on and off individually at any time during a call.
+You can use this, for instance, to make sure you are sending your sensitive files only to the person you want to share them with.
+Your files will be delivered over the same encrypted P2P-link used for audio and video.
+To make use of WebCall, neither you, nor the other party needs to install any software.
+All you need is a 2020+ browser.

+Audio and video are better in WebCall than in your conferencing app.
+Strict use of P2P offers lower latency, higher picture resolution and more frames over the same internet connection.

-Get yourself a WebCall phone number and start chatting and sharing right away:
+Get a WebCall phone number here:

 [https://timur.mobi/webcall](https://timur.mobi/webcall)